Strensham services: Notable events

-2007 Worcestershire Flooding
+2007 Worcestershire flooding

-As a consequence of heavy rainfall in Worcestershire in July 2007 the M5 motorway was blocked, leaving many stranded cars on the road.
-The operations manager of the service station, Quintin Speers provided a key role in helping those stranded, opening up areas of the main building to be used by those stuck on the motorway.
-Quintin Speers also helped drivers by pushing cars to safety and distributing blankets to those in need.
+As a consequence of heavy rainfall in Worcestershire in July 2007, the M5 motorway was blocked, leaving many stranded cars on the road.
+The operations manager of the service station, Quintin Speers, provided a key role in helping those stranded, opening up areas of the main building to be used by those stuck on the motorway.
+Speers also helped drivers by pushing cars to safety and distributing blankets to those in need.